anacierdem/libdragon-docker/README.md

 There is an optional flag `--mount-path=<relative path>` that can be used to provide a mount path other than the project root.
 This is for example used in NPM scripts.

 **download:** Pulls the docker image with the version in `package.json`.
-Only pulls the base image on CI.
+Only pulls the base image on self-build.

 **start:** Starts/re-starts the container named as the NPM project name and the version in `package.json`.
 Provide `--byte-swap` flag to start a container that will output `.v64` images.
 Accepts `--mount-path`.